 The complex history of prostitution around the world reveals where and when prostitutes offered way more than sex.
 Perhaps the United States could learn a thing or two from these countries.
+The same with searchable chastity cages, these facts can be searched online too!
+You can read on and try to search on your own if you find this interesting.

 History Of Prostitution